peterpolidoro/ModularServer/examples/MinimalDevice/README.md

 }
 ```

-"methods" is an array of user methods.
-To execute a method, simply
+"functions" is an array of user functions.
+To execute a function, simply
 type it into the input property and press the 'Send' button or press the
 'Enter' key.

-Example Method (This method only exists on AVR processors):
+Example Function (This function only exists on AVR processors):

 ```shell
 getMemoryFree